orchetect/MacHUD/README.md

 These alerts are ephemerally displayed only for a few seconds as feedback in direct response to a user action (such as global keyboard shortcut or other input event) that changes a system or application setting.
 As such, these alerts should only be used sparsely and only for the most crucial status updates.
 Visual noise and other content including text should be kept to a bare minimum.

-> [!NOTE]
->
-> Currently the style of HUD found in macOS 11 through 15 is emulated.
->
-> As of macOS 26, Apple has moved these alerts from being presented in the lower center portion of a user's screen to being pseudo-notification overlays in the upper right corner of the screen.
-These macOS 26 'notification' style alerts are not yet implemented in this library but may be added in a future release.

 ## Getting Started

 ### Swift Package Manager (SPM)